ontola/openbesluitvorming/docs.md

 For technical questions, please create an issue in the aforementioned Github repos.
 If you have general questions about Open Raadsinformatie, get in touch with project leader [Sander Bakker](mailto:sander.bakker@vng.nl).

-### How can my municipality / government
+### How can my municipality / government join?

-Ask your municipality to fill in [this form](https://formulieren.vngrealisatie.nl/deelname_openraadsinformatie)!
+If you're a Dutch municipality, fill in [this form](https://formulieren.vngrealisatie.nl/deelname_openraadsinformatie).
+If you're another type of government, get in touch with [joep@argu.co](mailto:joep@argu.co)

 ### Who's behind this project?

-ORI was initiated by the [Open State Foundation](https://openstate.eu).
+Open Raadsinformatie and Open Stateninformatie were initiated by the [Open State Foundation](https://openstate.eu).
 [VNG Realisatie](https://www.vngrealisatie.nl/producten/pilots-open-raadsinformatie) is the main funder.
 [Ontola](https://ontola.io) / [Argu](https://argu.co) is responsible for the technology.
+For more details, check out [poweredBy.tsx](https://github.com/ontola/openbesluitvorming/blob/master/front/src/poweredBy.tsx)

 ### Which projects does the API use?